VictorAnnell/gengar-server/.github/pull_request_template.md

 - [ ] Documentation of the code has been done
 - [ ] Labels are correctly used
 - [ ] Issues solved by this pull request have been linked
+- [ ] Projects associated with this pull request have been linked
 - [ ] Added unit tests with new implementations (if any)

 ## Optional